AliAbdollahian/AliAbdollahian/README.md

 - 🔭 I’m currently working on my portfolio website.
 - 👨‍💻 I love working with Java and Swift.
 - 📚 Planning to pursue a Master's in Software Engineering.
-- ✨ Fun Fact: I enjoy playing chess!
+- ✨ Fun Fact: I enjoy biking and working out!

 ---